7 Dangerous Impacts of Implicit Bias in Pharmacy Practice

 Attribution Bias.

-This phenomenon is also known as self-serving bias, where a person attributes their own success to internal factors, such as their skills, while attributing their failures to external factors or circumstances beyond their control.
-Conversely, these individuals tend to attribute the success of others to external factors and the failures of others to internal factors.
+This phenomenon is also known as self-serving bias, where a person attributes their success to internal factors, such as their skills, while attributing their failures to external factors or circumstances beyond their control.
+Conversely, these individuals tend to attribute the success of others to external factors and the shortcomings of others to internal factors.

 Beauty Bias.